 Chad W. Timm is an Associate Professor of Education at Simpson College in Indianola, Iowa.
 He taught high school history for 15 years and has also been teaching future social studies teachers since 2010.
-His Master’s Degree is in Agricultural History and Rural Studies from Iowa State University, and his PhD. in Education is also from Iowa State.
+His Master’s Degree in Agricultural History and Rural Studies and his PhD in Education are both from Iowa State University.

 Timm is an Iowa native who grew up hearing stories from his grandmother, Alice A. McNamara, about her work at Earl May Nursery in Shenandoah, Iowa, during the Second World War.
 Alice told him about the Japanese men who worked at Earl May in 1945, which sparked an interest in finding out how that could have been possible.
 Eventually he discovered that Japanese soldiers had been housed at a nearby Prisoner of War camp in Clarinda, Iowa, where the soldiers were hired out to alleviate local labor shortages.
 He was voted teacher of the year in 2001 and 2008 by the high school students he taught, was a state finalist for the 2006 Daughters of the American Revolution Outstanding History Teacher Award, and his dissertation received 2nd place in 2009 for both the American Educational Research Association Outstanding Dissertation Award and the Illinois Distinguished Qualitative Dissertation Award.

 Working with the Enemy: German, Italian and Japanese Prisoners of War in Iowa during the Second World War